 Latest COVID-19 testing data for Wide Bay

-In the week from August 27–September 2, some 2,001 COVID-19 tests took place across Wide Bay, including 1,070 at our three WBHHS fever clinics at Bundaberg, Hervey Bay and Maryborough.
+In the week from September 3 – September 9, some 1,592 COVID-19 tests took place across Wide Bay, including 744 tests at our three WBHHS fever clinics at Bundaberg, Hervey Bay and Maryborough.

 High rates of COVID-19 testing are crucial to ensuring positive cases can be identified and isolated as quickly as possible, before they have the chance to unknowingly infect others around them.

 Wide Bay Hospital and Health Service encourages people to attend our fever clinics and be tested for COVID-19 if they have even mild symptoms including fever, cough, sore throat, runny nose, fatigue, shortness of breath, or loss of taste or smell.

 Testing protects you, your loved ones and the community – especially our most vulnerable.
 So we urge our community: if you’ve got any symptoms, take the test and know for sure you’re COVID clear.

 Aside from testing, we can all play a part by practising good hand hygiene, maintaining social distance and staying home if unwell.

 COVID 19 tests at WBHHS fever clinics